 Operating Costs: The cost to maintain, repair, and construct the electric system (poles, wires, substations, etc).

-Margin: At the end of the year, SCI REMC subtracts operating expenses from the amount of money collected, and the balance is called the margin.
+Margin: At the end of the year, SCI REMC subtracts expenses from the amount of money collected, and the balance is called the margin.
 (This is similar to “profits” at IOUs.)

 Retire/Retirement: The process of paying back the capital credits to members.
 The amount paid back is determined by what years of capital credits are being retired and the capital credits allocated to the member for that year.
 Capital credits are paid back by check or bill credit.